401(k) and Other Employer Retirement Plan Rollovers

 - You have certain irreplaceable investments in your plan that you like.
 These are found more commonly in 401(k) plans than in 403(b), 457, or TSP accounts.
 Some company plans offer a "Stable Value" fund that guarantees a certain interest rate and has no volatility; other company plans offer "private label" investments that are not available elsewhere.
 If this is the case, you may wish to keep some of your dollars in your employer retirement plan as opposed to rolling them to an IRA.

 As mentioned above, PARAGON helps clients manage all of their retirement funds - not just the ones rolled over to an IRA account with one of our custodians.
 As a fee-only investment advisory firm, we have many clients who depend upon our watchfulness and expertise to manage their employer retirement accounts - right where they are - with their employer.
-Few financial advisory firms offer this service, but we believe that it is necessary to take a holistic approach to financial and retirement planning in order to achieve the best results.
+Few financial advisory firms offer this service, but we believe that it is necessary to take a holistic approach to retirement planning in order to achieve the best results.
 After all - why would any financial advisor who is truly acting in your best interest - ignore what may be your very largest asset?

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame logo) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.